Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

 Find a mentor who is in the position you would like to be in, someone you look up to.
 This should be someone who is willing to open up to you and is very experienced and understanding of your position.

-It is especially beneficial if they come from a similar background and have similar interests.
+It is especially beneficial if they come from similar backgrounds and have similar interests.
 You can find mentors at your current job, such as those who are in senior positions at your company.

 Overall Conclusion For Jobs Vs. Careers and What Best Suit for You